naturalis/nbclassify/nbclassify/docs/scripts.rst

 script, :ref:`nbc-trainer`.
 See its :ref:`nbc-trainer-data-batch` and
 :ref:`nbc-trainer-ann-batch` subcommands for more information.

-This script depends on the SQLite database file with metadata for a Flickr harvested image collection.
-This database is created by :ref:`nbc-harvest-images`, which is also responsible for archiving the images in a local directory.
+This script depends on a metadata file for an image directory.
+This file is automatically created by :ref:`nbc-harvest-images` during image harvesting, or it can be created with the :ref:`nbc-trainer-meta` command for an existing image directory.

 See the ``--help`` option for usage information.